box-project/box/UPGRADE.md

 - No longer support git version placeholders in the output path (`output`)
 - The default main script has been changed to `index.php`
 - The main script is now required
+- Do not allow a string value for the blacklist (`blacklist`) anymore
+- Remove usage of global Box constants: `BOX_PATH`, `BOX_SCHEMA_FILE`, `BOX_EXTRACT_PATTERN_OPEN`
+- Remove support for web PHARs
+- Remove support for extractable PHARs
+- Make the main script path relative to the base path
+- Do not allow a config with no file registered
+- Make main script mandatory (the value, not the setting)
+- Exclude symlinks

 <br />
 <hr />